The Returns to Skills During the Pandemic: Experimental Evidence from Uganda

 Safe Spaces for Teenage Girls in a Time of Crisis

-joint with Oriana Bandiera (LSE), Niklas Buehren (World Bank), Markus Goldstein (World Bank) and Andrea Smurra (UCL)
+joint with Oriana Bandiera (LSE), Niklas Buehren (World Bank), Markus Goldstein (World Bank)

 April 2024